apache/druid/docs/querying/set-query-context.md

 Common use cases for the query context include:
 - Override default timeouts for long-running queries or complex aggregations.
-- Control resource usage to prevent expensive queries from overwhelming your cluster.
 - Debug query performance by disabling caching during testing.
 - Configure SQL-specific behaviors like time zones for accurate time-based analysis.
 - Set priorities to ensure critical queries get computational resources first.